 Today's History Trivia for December 1

 1952 Ex-GI Becomes Blonde Bombshell The New York Daily News runs a front page story with this headline, "Ex-GI-Becomes-Blonde-Bombshell" about Christine Jorgensen.
 She had just underwent sex change surgery in Denmark.
 She became the first widely-known sex change recipient in the U.S. The headline made her an instant celebrity.
 Writings: Christine Jorgensen: A Personal Autobiography.

-1913 Moving Assembly Line Ford introduces begins using the moving assembly line for the mass production of the entire automobile.
+1913 Moving Assembly Line Ford begins using a moving assembly line for the mass production of the entire automobile.
 This reduced the time to build a Model T from over 12 hours to 2½ hours.
 Improvements in his assembly line over the next year reduced this time to only 93 minutes.

 1824 Jackson Wins the Election, But Loses the Presidency Andrew Jackson defeats John Quincy Adams (99 to 84 electoral votes) in the U.S. Presidential election.
 However, since this was not the necessary majority, the election was turned over to the House of Representatives as per the 12th Amendment.
 They eventually chose Adams making him President.
 This infuriated Jackson supporters since Jackson had won both the electoral vote and popular vote.